No surprise: the need for employee mental health support remains a top priority for employers in 2023.

 But not everyone is using healthy means to cope with today’s unrelenting stress.

+Cigarette sales in the U.S. have been higher than expected after the onset of the COVID-19 pandemic in March 2020.
 During the pandemic, 28% of former smokers surveyed relapsed, and 32% of surveyed smokers increased their smoking, according to a Journal of General Internal Medicine study.

 Who still smokes anyway?